mamba0ps/reading-notes/102/Read-04-Structure-web-pages-with-HTML.md

-2. The core components that make up an HTML structure include:
+The core components that make up an HTML structure include:

     - **Elements**, which are created using tags.
     The element name (e.g., `title`) surrounded by `\<` and `\>`.
-    - **Attributes**, which modify the element.
+    - **Attributes**, which modify and adds more detail the element.
     - **Content**, which is the text or media inside the tags.

-3. When you give an element extra information, it is called an **attribute**.
+When you give an element extra information, it is called an **attribute**.
 Attributes configure or change the behavior of an element.

-4. A **semantic element** is an HTML element where the **meaning or purpose** is clear from the element itself, not just how it looks.
+A **semantic element** is an HTML element where the **meaning or purpose** is clear from the element itself, not just how it looks.

     For example, the `\<h1>` element is semantic because it assigns the role of “top-level heading” to the text it wraps.